-Automation as a Resource-Allocation Function: A Set of Motivating Applications properly controlled system.
-In the context of the research program presented in this article, the aforementioned integrating task can be perceived as the design and deployment of a set of control policies that will coordinate the allocation of a finite set of reusable resources to a set of concurrently executing processes.
-These processes evolve in a staged manner according to some sequential logic that may be predefined, but they can also be impacted by factors that are determined in real time during the progression of the considered application.
+When it comes to automation and its contemporary applications, one of the major challenges facing the modern engineering community is the effective integration of a set of autonomous devices, frequently characterized by distinct, heterogeneous behaviors, into a well-behaved and properly controlled system.
+In the context of the research program that is presented in this article, the aforementioned integrating task can be perceived as the design and the deployment of a set of control policies that will coordinate the allocation of a finite set of reusable resources to a set of concurrently executing processes.
+These processes evolve in a staged manner according to some sequential logic that may be predefined, but they can also be impacted by factors that are determined in real-time, during the progression of the considered application.
 The execution of any single stage of the considered processes requires the exclusive allocation to them of a certain subset of the system resources.
-Probably the best-known manifestation of such an operational environment is the popular concept of the flexibly automated production system, where a set of numerically controlled machines is (supposed to be) integrated seamlessly with a set of buffers and material-handling devices to support the simultaneous production of a set of part types, each produced according to its own process plan (or even a set of process plans in the particular case where the considered production system allows for some routing flexibility) [20].
-In such an environment, every processed part is an instance of a process type that is defined by the corresponding process plan (or set of process plans), and the resources requested by each stage of this process plan include some buffer space to physically accommodate the part, the processor(s) or the material-handling equipment that will act upon the part at that stage, and possibly additional equipment such as fixtures and auxiliary tools.
+Probably the best known manifestation of such an operational environment is the popular concept of the "flexibly automated production system", where a set of numerically controlled (NC) machines is (supposed to be) integrated seamlessly with a set of buffers and material handling devices in order to support the simultaneous production of a set of part types, each produced according to its own process plan (or even a set of process plans in the particular case where the considered production system allows for some "routing flexibility") [20].
+In such an environment, every processed part is an instance of a "process type" that is defined by the corresponding process plan (or set of process plans), and the "resources" requested by each stage of this process plan are some buffer space that will physically accommodate the part, the processor(s) or the material handling equipment that will act upon the part at that stage, and possibly additional equipment like fixtures, auxiliary tools, etc.